mbv-webdev/wp-github-updater/README.md

-wpmu-core-updater
+wp-github-updater
 =================

-Wordpress MU Plugin - Update script for the MBV PluginCore
+Wordpress MU Plugin - Script to pull updates of Wordpress (MU) Plugins using the GitHub API